rfloarea/rfloarea/README.md

 # 👋 Hi, nice to meet you!
-I enjoy writing and learning stuff and messing with code.<br>
+I enjoy writing, learning stuff, and messing with code.<br>
 ## Contribution
 - Documentation for <a href="https://github.com/amundsen-io/amundsen">Amundsen</a>